SoftwareOutlook/ASEArch-Test-Codes/README.md

                sin(pi*kx*x/L)*sin(pi*ky*y/L)sin(pi*kz*z/L)

 The code does a number o runs each over a given number of iterations.
-The time taken for each run is collected; the program outputs the minimum, the average and the maximum values per iteration over the runs.
+The program collects the average time per iteration for each run and outputs the minimum, the average and the maximum values over the run.
 The output contains also the values of the grid size, block size ( if loops are blocked), MPI topology and the number of OpenMP thread used.

 Build: Make can be customised with the help of platforms/*inc files.
        Use platforms/gcc.inc as a template for a quick test on local